 The Lenovo ThinkPad P1 Gen 4 has a great keyboard.
 It feels spacious, with a layout that's easy to get used to.
 The keys are stable, have a good amount of travel, and provide satisfying tactile feedback.
 They require a fair amount of force to get over the tactile bump, but the overall typing experience still feels light and doesn't cause fatigue over an extended period.
 You can toggle between two backlight brightness levels or turn it off completely.

-The Lenovo ThinkPad P1 Gen 4's touchpad is decent.
+The Lenovo P1 Gen 4's touchpad is decent.
 It's reasonably large and feels smooth, with no wobble whatsoever.
 It tracks movements and gestures well, and there aren't any palm rejection issues, although dragging and dropping doesn't always work properly.
 You can click on the bottom half of the touchpad or use the dedicated buttons at the top.
 The touchpad's click mechanism doesn't feel particularly satisfying, but the dedicated buttons do.
 Lenovo's Trackpoint nub at the center of the keyboard gives you an alternate way of controlling the mouse cursor, which some people might find more efficient as you don't have to move your hand as much.
 The Trackpoint is pressure-sensitive, meaning the cursor will move faster if you press harder in any given direction; however, that makes it finicky to control as it's hard to maintain a consistent level of pressure.
+If you want a mobile workstation with a better touchpad, check out the Dell Precision 5570 (2022).

 The Lenovo P1 has outstanding speakers.
 They fire upward from both sides of the keyboard and get very loud with minimal dynamic compression at max volume.
 They sound full and well-balanced, with a hint of bass, though they can be a little boxy in some content.